bcowgill/perljs/README.md

 ## TODO

+For bower put the minified and no comment version into a sub dir, or omit from bower package.
 Change to jest for test runner (which uses nyc already) Publish to Github packages.
 Check the releasing scripts for pnpm/npm.